 Because of its lower density and several international schools, these outer parts of Kowloon are preferred by families and those with children.
 Residents enjoy amenities, shopping, and simple access to the city center through the MTR system.

-Is Buying Hong Kong Property a Good Investment?
+Is Buying Real Estate in Hong Kong a Good Investment?

 My answer to the question of “is something a good investment?” is always relative to other investments.
 Your opportunity costs should be a factor if your primary goal is investing.